 SEPA credit transfers

-Banks participating in the euroSIC system are able to send and receive SEPA-compliant credit transfers with minimal technical or organizational efforts (code adaptation in a message type and signing of a supplemental agreement with the system manager).
+Banks participating in the euroSIC system are able to send and receive SEPA-compliant credit transfers with minimal technical or organizational efforts (payment type usage or signing of a supplemental agreement).

 The foundation for the processing of SEPA-compatible credit transfers in the Single Euro Payments Area after 2008, is the "SEPA Credit Transfer Scheme Rulebook".
 It defines the rules, practices and standards of the European credit transfer scheme for transaction by the originator to the beneficiary.